 This piece is accompanied by a certificate of authentication.
-The certification refers to when Hasuda was elected as Bunka Kōrōsha (a person of cultural merit) in 1987 and thirty examples of this work were made.
-Each was coated in copper oxide and the surface burnt with hard charcoal before polishing and patination leaving each peace with a unique final surface.
+The work was coated in copper oxide and the surface burnt with hard charcoal before polishing and patination leaving each peace with a unique final surface.

 Works by the artist can be found in the collections of: Ishikawa Prefectural Museum of Art, Great People of Kanazawa Memorial Museum, Kanazawa; 21st century Museum of Contemporary Art, Kanazawa; The National Art Museum of Modern Art, Tokyo; Yamanashi Prefectural Museum of Art, Hiroshima Prefectural Art Museum, Museum of Contemporary Art Tokyo.